gouravkhator/gouravkhator/README.md

 ## These are some of my knowhows :

 - 🔭 I’m currently working on ReactJS and Firebase.
-- 🌱 I’m currently learning ReactJS, Firebase, TypeScript.
+- 🌱 I’m currently learning newer concepts on ReactJS, Firebase and TypeScript.
 - 📝 I would love to work on JAM Stack.
 - 💬 Ask me about NodeJS, Backend technologies and some frontend stuffs.